Perfect Roast Chicken

 - Mix melted butter together with parsley, garlic powder, bouillon powder, dried rosemary, and red pepper flakes if using.

-- Place chicken on a cast iron skillet or a roasting pan or a heavy-duty aluminum foil pan.
+- Place chicken on a cast iron skillet, a roasting pan, or a heavy-duty aluminum foil pan.
 Roast in preheated oven for 1 hour 15 minutes until the juices run clear.
-If able to use a meat thermometer, insert into the inner thigh near the leg and the breast, being careful not to hit the bone.
+If able to use a meat thermometer, insert it into the inner thigh near the leg and the breast, being careful not to touch the bone.
 When the chicken is done, it should read 165 degrees Fahrenheit or 73 degrees Celsius.

 - Let the chicken rest for about 15 minutes so it can reabsorb its juices then you can carve it and serve!